EdwinMan/PolarAnalytics/README.md

-1- Clone the folder to your diserd path.
+1- Clone the folder to your desired path.

 2- navigate to application Folder.